michael-genson/progresslogger/README.md

 If you'd like to retain the built-in `enumerate()` function, or you'd like to have both, you can use `from progresslogger import ProgressLogger` or `import progresslogger` and use `progresslogger.enumerate(...)`.

 You may wish to insert the log in the middle of a loop, or otherwise implement your logger yourself.
-Simply initialize `ProgressLogger` before the loop, and call `mylogger.log()` once each loop:
+Simply initialize `ProgressLogger` before the loop, and call `my_logger.log()` once each loop:
 ```
 my_logger = ProgressLogger(my_list) # be sure to pass your collection when initializing your logger
 for letter in my_list: